 How a Narcissist May Discard You:

-The final phase that the narc may use in their insidious cycle of narcissistic abuse is the hoover.
+The final phase that the narc may or may not use in their insidious cycle of narcissistic abuse is the hoover.

 Ultimately, once a narcissist has used a toy, they see it as being theirs forever, even if it has been all used up and thrown back onto the shelf.

-Sometimes, a narc will give people the final discard and that’s that.
+Sometimes, a narcissist will give people the final discard and that’s that.
 But more often than not, they will try and hoover many of their old connections back in at some point.
-If they see that you can fulfil their needs in any way, they’ll want you on back the hook, ready to go at a moments notice.
+If they see that you can fulfil their needs in any way, they’ll want you on back the hook, ready to go at a moment’s notice.

 If you’re in a relationship with a narc, after they’ve idealised you, abused you, then discarded you, they will hoover you back in right when they feel you slipping away.

-That’s when the cycle of abuse starts all over again and the trauma bond ends up strengthening over time.
-[More on trauma bonds below]
+That’s when the stages of narcissistic abuse start all over again and the trauma bond ends up strengthening over time (more on trauma bonds below).

 Another thing to note is that in the narcissist’s mind, if you let them back into your world after they’ve abused you, then you are effectively okaying all of their previous toxic behaviour.
 You cannot bring it up again and you can be sure that the abuse will come harder and faster each time as they break down more of your boundaries.

-I can look back on my twenty year relationship with my covert narc ex and see the cycle of him pushing me right to the edge, where I was so broken… then he’d pull me back in again.
+I can look back on my twenty-year relationship with my covert narcissist ex and see the cycle of him pushing me right to the edge, where I was so broken… then he’d pull me back in again.
 Things would be okay for a bit (a few days, maybe a few weeks), then it would go straight back to ‘normal.’

 How Does a Narcissist Hoover You Back In?

-The narcissist likes to have multiple sources of back up supply on hand at any give time.
-They are notorious for staying in touch with exes, who they see as potential back-up plans.
+The narcissist likes to have multiple sources of backup supply on hand at any given time.
+They are notorious for staying in touch with exes, whom they see as potential backup plans.

 Narcs like to keep many people around for multiple reasons.
 They may need to borrow some money or have a couch to crash on, or they might need someone to offload their problems onto so that they can garner some narcissistic supply.